YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/08_adv_config.rst

          }
      }

 #.
 We haven't touched ``routes.json`` for a long time.
-We're going to remove unused routes,
+We're going to add
-   add a route to get Mojito data, and add parameters that the controller will use to determine what dashboard to display (YUI or Mojito).
+   a route to get Mojito data, and add parameters that the controller will use to determine what dashboard to display (YUI or Mojito).
 Replace the contents of ``routes.json`` with the
    following: